harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Deterministic wallets formats

-Deterministic wallets are the recommended method of generating and storing private keys, as they allow a simple one-time backup of wallets via mnemonic pass-phrase of a number of short, common English words.
+Deterministic wallets are the recommended method of generating and storing [private keys][private key], as they allow a simple one-time backup of wallets via mnemonic pass-phrase of a number of short, common English words.

 #### Type 1: Single Chain Wallets

-Type 1 deterministic wallets are the simpler of the two, which can create a single series of keys from a single seed.
-A primary weakness is that if the master seed is leaked, all funds are compromised, and wallet sharing is extremely limited.
+Type 1 deterministic wallets are the simpler of the two, which can create a single series of keys from a single [seed][].
+A primary weakness is that if the seed is leaked, all funds are compromised, and [wallet][] sharing is extremely limited.

 #### Type 2: Hierarchical Deterministic (HD) Wallets

-Type 2 wallets, specified in [BIP32][], are the currently favored format for generating, storing and managing private keys.
+Type 2 wallets, specified in [BIP32][], are the currently favored format for generating, storing and managing [private keys][private key].
 Hierarchical deterministic wallets allow selective sharing by supporting multiple key-pair chains in a tree structure, derived from a single root.
 This selective sharing enables many advanced arrangements.
 An additional goal of the BIP32 standard is to encourage interoperability between wallet software using the same wallet format, rather than having to manually convert wallet types.
-The suggested minimal interoperability is the ability to import extended public and private keys, to give access to the descendants as wallet keys.
+The suggested minimal interoperability is the ability to import extended [public][public key] and [private keys][private key], to give access to the descendants as wallet keys.

 _Seamless interoperability is still a work in progress.
-It is possible for another implementation to not see non-zero valued addresses, depending on wallet parameters.
+It is possible for another implementation to not see non-zero valued addresses, depending on [wallet][] parameters.
 For safe recovery of wallets, it is recommended to use the same wallet software.
-Another concern is the saving of HD wallet meta-data such as transaction notes and labels, which has not been standardized._
+Another concern is the saving of HD wallet meta-data such as transaction notes and [labels][label], which has not been standardized._

 <!-- BEGIN The following text largely taken from the BIP0032 specification -->

 Here are a select number of use cases:

-1. Audits: In case an auditor needs full access to the list of incoming and outgoing payments, one can share all account public extended keys.
-This will allow the auditor to see all [transactions][] from and to the wallet, in all accounts, but not a single private key.
+1. Audits: In case an auditor needs full access to the list of incoming and outgoing payments, one can share all account [public extended keys][extended key].
+This will allow the auditor to see all [transactions][] from and to the wallet, in all accounts, but not a single [private key][].

-2. When a business has several independent offices, they can all use wallets derived from a single master.
+2. When a business has several independent offices, they can all use wallets derived from a single [seed][].
 This will allow the headquarters to maintain a super-wallet that sees all incoming and outgoing transactions of all offices, and even permit moving money between the offices.

-3. In case two business partners often transfer money, one can use the extended public key for the external chain of a specific account as a sort of "super address", allowing frequent transactions that cannot (easily) be associated, but without needing to request a new address for each payment.
-Such a mechanism could also be used by [mining][mine] pool operators as variable payout address.
+3. In case two business partners often transfer money, one can use the [extended public key][] for the external chain of a specific account as a sort of "super address", allowing frequent transactions that cannot (easily) be associated, but without needing to request a new [address][] for each payment.
+Such a mechanism could also be used by [mining][miner] pool operators as variable payout address.

 With many more arrangements possible.
 The following section is an in-depth technical discussion of HD wallets.

 #### Conventions

 In the rest of this text we will assume the public key cryptography used in Bitcoin, namely elliptic curve cryptography using the field and curve parameters defined by [secp256k1][].
 Variables below are either:

 * Integers modulo the order of the curve (referred to as n).